 The FINAL piece of the jigsaw puzzle would be a positive genetic test.
-Unfortunately, due to 1,400 genes making up a single mitochondrion and our ability to test only one at a time, this is often unlikely, especially in the lesser known genetic mutations of mitochondrial disease.
+Unfortunately, due to the complexity of mitochondrial genetics, this is often unlikely, especially in the lesser known genetic mutations of mitochondrial disease.
 Mitochondrial disease can therefore become a clinical diagnosis (that is, a diagnosis based on symptoms and signs and basic investigations) in the hands of the right specialist.

 As mentioned earlier, mitochondrial disease is often referred to as the ‘notorious masquerader’.
 Therefore, other illnesses are usually investigated long before mitochondrial disease is considered.
 This means that people with mitochondrial disease are often ‘hidden’ in other areas of medicine and this creates frustration and confusion for patients, practitioners and specialists.

 Given its elusive nature, mitochondrial disease should be considered in all patients with an atypical presentation, particularly those suggested in the diagram below.

 Also, some overlap is beginning to emerge with mainstream illnesses, for example, there is strong evidence that impaired mitochondrial function is important in Parkinson’s disease, diabetes and diabetic complications.
 Disorders such as Alzheimer’s, autism, cardiovascular disease and some forms of cancer have also been associated with mitochondrial dysfunction, as has the process of ageing.

 Mitochondrial disease can be classified as primary or secondary.
 Generally, when we talk of mitochondrial diseases, we are usually talking about the primary type.
 That is, the type caused by a change in the genes used to make the mitochondria.